HackYourFuture-CPH/MentorGuideGitBook/master/getting-started.md

 ## FAQ

 - Q: **How long do I have to commit as a volunteer?**\
-  A: The duration of the module you are helping out with. ([see below](https://mentor.hackyourfuture.dk/getting-started#so-how-is-the-curriculum-structured)) However, there is no limitation to how many modules you want to be part of.&#x20;
+  A: The duration of the module you are helping out with. ([see below](https://mentor.hackyourfuture.dk/getting-started#so-how-is-the-curriculum-structured)) However, there is no limitation to how many modules you want to be part of.
 - Q: **How much time does mentoring require per week?**\
   A: It depends on the role, but aim at about 7-8 hours per week.
 - Q: **Do I need to be a working professional to teach?**\